manojijthadani/chirp/docs/architecture_design.md

 ## Threading Model

 The main thread instantiates a `ChirpService`, which in turn spawns a dedicated service thread equipped with its own message queue.
 The main thread registers a message handler with this service.
 Any thread with access to the `ChirpService` instance can post messages via the `postMsg(..)` method.
 It is essential to maintain the correct parameter order and data types when posting messages; mismatches will trigger messages in the logs.
 The system supports both asynchronous and synchronous message posting.
 Asynchronous messages are posted with `postMsg` and processed in FIFO order, while synchronous messages posted with `syncMsg` block the caller until the handler completes.
+This would mean that the service that must handle the synchronous call must process all teh messages in the queue ahead of it before it processes the synchronous call.

 ### Thread State Management